awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_HLSTimestampRange.md

 ## Contents<a name="API_reader_HLSTimestampRange_Contents"></a>

  **EndTimestamp**   <a name="KinesisVideo-Type-reader_HLSTimestampRange-EndTimestamp"></a>
 The end of the time stamp range for the requested media\.
-This value must be within three hours of the specified `StartTimestamp`, and it must be later than the `StartTimestamp` value\.
+This value must be within 3 hours of the specified `StartTimestamp`, and it must be later than the `StartTimestamp` value\.
 If `FragmentSelectorType` for the request is `SERVER_TIMESTAMP`, this value must be in the past\.
 If the `HLSTimestampRange` value is specified, the `EndTimestamp` value is required\.
 This value is inclusive\.
 The `EndTimestamp` is compared to the \(starting\) time stamp of the fragment\.
 Fragments that start before the `EndTimestamp` value and continue past it are included in the session\.